 - CPS Homes are your managing agent, not your landlord.

-- A managing agent's role is to make sure contract-holders and landlords stick to the terms of the signed Occupation Contract.
+- A managing agent's role is to make sure contract-holders and landlords stick to the terms of the signed Written Statement of Occupation Contract.

-- Your deposit (if you paid one) is held by a government-approved deposit protection scheme throughout your tenancy.
+- Your deposit is registered with a government-approved deposit protection scheme throughout your tenancy.

 Are CPS Homes my landlord?

-Nope, but that doesn't mean we can't help!
-The owner of the property is your landlord and you'll find their name on your tenancy agreement.
-You might meet them if they want to visit their property during your tenancy, but your first call should always be to us.
-It's our job to keep our contract-holders and landlords happy as much we can.
+A lot of contract-holders think we are, but no, we never are.
+The owner of the property is your landlord and you'll find their name on your Written Statement of Occupation Contract.
+You may meet them if they want to visit their property during your tenancy, but your first call should always be to us.
+It's our job to keep our contract-holders and landlords happy as much we can, though we don't hold the purse strings.

-Does that mean my landlord doesn't get involved at all?
+So my landlord may not get involved at all?

 So what is CPS Homes' role as managing agent?

-Waiting for their approval can sometimes take longer than we would like.
-We are committed to minimising these delays and chasing up your requests as promptly as possible.
-We want things to run as smoothly as possible for everyone living in the properties we manage.
+Waiting for their approval can sometimes take longer than we would like, depending on their response time.
+We are committed to minimising these delays and chasing up your requests as promptly as possible, but acting as the ‘middle man’ can be frustrating for us too – we don’t benefit from delays and it’s in our interest to run things as smoothly as possible for everyone living in the properties we manage.

 The difference between a 'repair' and an 'improvement'